jmicko/known_space/known_space_reading_order_by_publishing_date.md

 ## 1990s

-- [ ] 1990 August - "Madness Has Its Place"
+- [ ] 1990 August - "Madness Has Its Place" - Man-Kzin Wars III
 - [ ] 1991 Jan 1 - Inconstant Star (fix-up novel including Iron from Man-Kzin I, and Inconstant Star from Man-Kzin III.
 Also references Inconstant Moon, which is not part of Known Space)
 - [ ] 1993 November - Procrustes
 - [ ] 1993 November - The Color of Sunfire